scollier/kubernetes/docs/man/kube-scheduler.1.md

 kube-scheduler \- Schedules containers on hosts.

 # SYNOPSIS
-**kube-scheduler** [OPTIONS] COMMAND [arg...]
+**kube-scheduler** [OPTIONS]

 # DESCRIPTION

 The **kubernetes** scheduler is a policy-rich, topology-aware, workload-specific function that significantly impacts availability, performance, and capacity.
 The scheduler needs to take into account individual and collective resource requirements, quality of service requirements, hardware/software/policy constraints, affinity and anti-affinity specifications, data locality, inter-workload interference, deadlines, and so on.
 Workload-specific requirements will be exposed through the API as necessary.

-The the kube-scheduler has several options.
+The kube-scheduler can take several options.

 # OPTIONS
 **-address=**"127.0.0.1"